 Residency training is one of the most exciting chapters in a medical student’s journey.
 After years of preparation, they are finally ready to join a graduate medical education (GME) program, where they will work at a hospital that offers training in their specialty.
 Today, doctors are in high demand in every corner of the world, and recent medical graduates are answering the call to help.

-WHAT DOES THE PROGRAM MATCHING PROCESS LOOK LIKE IN THE DAYS OF COVID-19?
+WHAT DOES THE PROGRAM MATCHING PROCESS LOOK LIKE THESE DAYS?

-At Northeast Georgia Medical Center (NGMC), potential residents will participate in virtual interviews in accordance with social distancing.
-Many applicants may be new to this process, but the GME program is dedicated to making this transition as seamless as possible.
+At Northeast Georgia Medical Center (NGMC), potential residents will participate in virtual interviews.
+Many applicants may be new to this process, but the GME program is dedicated to making this format as seamless as possible.